Undefeated Shakan Pitters was lined up to face two opponents before lockdown as the Ultimate Boxxer winner aimed to continue his impressive progress.

-Firstly, the Birmingham man was asked how he’s coping with the quarantine.
+Firstly, the Birmingham man was asked how he coped with the quarantine.

-“Probably the same as all other boxers really, just ticking over and keeping fit by training at home and solitary runs.
+“Probably the same as all other boxers, just ticking over and keeping fit by training at home and solitary runs.
 It’s all we can do at the moment until things improve.
-Things could be a lot worse and there are a lot more people worse off than me, so I’m blessed and grateful to be safe and healthy with my family and just commend the brilliant job the NHS is doing.
+Things could be a lot worse, and there are many more people worse off than me, so I’m blessed and grateful to be safe and healthy with my family and commend the brilliant job the NHS is doing.
 The real heroes,” Pitters exclusively told World Boxing News.

-“Once the current situation improves and restriction begin to get lifted, then I’m sure Mick Hennessy will be in touch to give a new date for me and Sugden to fight for the British title.
+“Once the current situation improves, and restrictions begin to get lifted, then I’m sure Mick Hennessy will be in touch to give a new date for me and Sugden to fight for the British title.

-“I’m so excited it’s live on Channel 5, that’s huge exposure on terrestrial TV where everyone will get to see it for free.
+“I’m so excited it’s live on Channel 5.
+That’s huge exposure on terrestrial TV; everyone will get to see it for free.

 “This will be the first fight on free-to-air TV after the lockdown and restrictions are lifted.
-When boxing shows are allowed to start again so the interest and appetite for boxing fans are going to huge.
+When boxing shows are allowed to start again, the interest and appetite of boxing fans will be huge.